Managing an Elevated PSA: What Most Men Are Never Told

 A different question changes everything

-Instead of asking, “How do we remove the prostate?”
-Dr. Petteruti asks a more important question:
+Instead of asking how to remove the prostate, Dr. Petteruti asks a more important question: what keeps cancer dormant, and what causes it to spread?

-The podcast explores how immune function, inflammation, toxin burden, metabolic health, and cardiovascular disease play a larger role in outcomes than prostate procedures ever have.
+The podcast explores how immune function, inflammation, toxin burden, metabolic health, and cardiovascular disease play a larger role in long-term outcomes than any prostate procedure ever has.
+Men do not usually die from prostate cancer.
+They die with it — most often from heart disease.

 What a smarter path looks like